 The objective of this unit is to introduce the learner to diagnostic methods and techniques integrated within typical industrial process control plants.
 In learning outcome 1 the student addresses the functional benefits of having systems monitored and regulated by process controllers.
 The topic is further evolved into understanding control system hierarchy, making reference to typical industrial case-studies.
 The next step is to guide the learner into tackling appropriate and systematic diagnostic procedures and be able to evaluate the outcome through mathematical analysis.
 Learning outcome 2 focuses on the process control loop elements starting off from signal flow and the manipulation of such signals to generate and extract useful information for the process controller.
-The next element would be measurement system whereby the student is guided into appropriate selection and evaluation of such components vis-à-vis specific design criteria to accommodate for the system's measurement requirements.
-Actuation technologies are subsequently addressed, whereby within this section the student needs to understand the selection and performance criteria of a range of actuators and drives.
+The next element would be measurement system whereby the student is guided into appropriate selection and evaluation of such selection and evaluation of such whereby within this section the student needs to understand the selection and performance criteria of a range of actuators and drives.
 This is carried out in the light of necessary mathematical analysis and performance evaluation using an appropriate software package/s.
 This learning outcome is concluded by addressing intelligent devices and industrial network protocols which aid to achieve complete peripheral communication.
 Learning outcome 3 focuses on the heart of the process control system, that is, the controller.
 Throughout this section the student is guided in selecting typical industrial controllers, appreciate the standard interfacing peripheral equipment along with acquiring advanced programming skills in developing codes to operate and/or diagnose typical industrial process control systems.
 Learning outcome 4, which is the final outcome, seeks to present to the learner structured maintenance procedures through specific case studies, addressing different process plant equipment.
 This learning outcome further explores the methods and use of remote diagnostic techniques, hence consolidating all the previous learning outcomes in evolving an intelligent SCADA system.
 The student is guided into developing appropriate risk assessment evaluation making reference to industrial process control standards.